Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

 \item For $p>2$ we have

 For any class $x$ and all $2j>-|x|+1$, the Nishida relations are

 as well as

-when the degree of $x$ is odd and $2j=-|x|+1$, where the bracket term sums over all nondecreasing sequences $I=(0\leq i_1\leq i_2\leq\ldots\leq i_p)$ with $i_1+i_2+\cdots+i_p=n$, and $\lambda_{|x|}$ is a fixed unit given in \Cref{maintheorem2}.(3). \end{enumerate} \end{theorem} \begin{remark} In parallel to the theory of spectral partition Lie algebras, Brantner and Mathew developed a derived version called \textit{partition Lie algebras}, which are algebras over a certain monad $\mathrm{Lie}^{\pi}_{\Fp,\Delta}$ on the derived category of chain complexes over $\Fp$.
-They showed that coconnective, finite type partition Lie algebras over $\Fp$ serve as the Koszul dual to complete local Noetherian simplicial commutative $\Fp$-algebras (\cite[Theorem 1.11 and 1.13]{bm}).
+when the degree of $x$ is odd and $2j=-|x|+1$, where the bracket term sums over all nondecreasing sequences $I=(0\leq i_1\leq i_2\leq\ldots\leq i_p)$ with $i_1+i_2+\cdots+i_p=n$, and $\lambda_{|x|}$ is a fixed unit given in \Cref{maintheorem2}.(3). \end{enumerate} \end{theorem} \begin{remark} In parallel to the theory of spectral partition Lie algebras, Brantner and Mathew developed a derived version called \textit{partition Lie algebras}, which are algebras over a certain monad $\Lie^{\pi}_{\Fp,\Delta}$ on the derived category of chain complexes over $\Fp$.
+They showed that coconnective, finite type partition Lie algebras over $\Fp$ serve as the Koszul dual to complete local Noetherian simplicial commutative $\Fp$-algebras \cite[Theorem 1.11 and 1.13]{bm}.
 They then computed the ranks of homotopy groups of free partition Lie algebras in \cite[Theorem 1.16]{bm}.
 While partition Lie algebras are more delicate than their spectral counterparts studied in this paper, we are hopeful that a similar strategy can be employed to obtain relations among the operations on the homotopy groups of partition Lie algebras.
 This will require as input the structure of natural operations on the homotopy groups of simplicial and cosimplicial commutative $\Fp$-algebras.

-Note that for $p=2$, Goerss identified all operations and their relations on the homotopy groups of coconnective partition Lie algebras in \cite[Theorem H]{goerss} via a Quillen spectral sequence and a Hilton-Milnor type argument, with input the structure of unary operations on the homotopy groups simplicial commutative $\F$-algebras by the works of Cartan (\cite{cartan}), Bousfield (\cite{bousfield}), Dwyer (\cite{dwyer}).
-For $p>2$, a basis of unary operations was computed by Nakaoka in the simplicial case (\cite{nak57,nak58}), and the quadratic relations among the operations were determined by Bousfield in \cite[Theorem 8.9]{bousfield}.
+Note that for $p=2$, Goerss identified all operations and their relations on the homotopy groups of coconnective partition Lie algebras in \cite[Theorem H]{goerss} via a Quillen spectral sequence and a Hilton-Milnor type argument, with input the structure of unary operations on the homotopy groups simplicial commutative $\F$-algebras by the works of Cartan \cite{cartan}, Bousfield \cite{bousfield}, Dwyer \cite{dwyer}.
+For $p>2$, a basis of unary operations on the homotopy groups simplicial commutative $\Fp$-algebras was computed by Nakaoka in the simplicial case \cite{nak57,nak58}, and the quadratic relations among the operations were determined by Bousfield in \cite[Theorem 8.9]{bousfield}.
 In the cosimplicial case, Priddy determined the unary operations and their relations in \cite{priddy2} at all primes. \end{remark}